LukeKeam/pi-enviro/README.md

-This script has enviro script which takes luftdaten_combined.py and puts all data into a sqlite db

-This script takes care of the setup of the db and stores all your data everytime it sends data to luftdaten
+This script has enviro script which takes luftdaten_combined.py and puts all data into a sqlite db it also takes care of the setup of the db and stores all your data everytime it sends data to luftdaten

-This assumes you are already installed and working
+This assumes you are already installed and working with luftdaten_combined.py

+# easy install instructions
+curl -LJO https://raw.githubusercontent.com/LukeKeam/pi-enviro/master/install.sh && sudo sh ./install.sh

+data is stored in /pi-enviro

+Please contribute :)

 Links
 https://github.com/pimoroni/enviroplus-python